syedmdfarhaneazam/ManagementApp/README.md

 ## 🎇 MANAGEMENT APPLICATION 🎇

 A demo front-end web application for project management and tracking workflow.
-This is a simple front-end project that you can copy, modify, and make it yours. ✨🎉
+This is a simple front-end project that you can copy, modify, and make it yours.
+Also consider contributing to make it more functional and  add other features that you think is good for this project . ✨🎉

 https://github.com/user-attachments/assets/3aab6498-250c-49aa-a49f-1c94b8e81c6c